danielscholl/iac-tsi-quickstart/README.md

 ### Provision Infrastructure

->Note:  This can be performed via Portal UI or CloudShell (Bash/Powershell)
+>Note:  This can be performed via Portal UI or CloudShell (Powershell)

 __Provision using portal__